 - The first thing you will have to is you must answer a bunch of questions, such as what is your full name, street address, birthdate and an emergency contact.

 - You will also be asked about your mental and medical history.

 - You’ll be given an inmate ID number.

 - Any personal property you have will get taken away from you and stored until you get released from jail.

 - You will get to make a phone call in order to call a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that could help other people make it through jail intake?

 Click here to tell your story